pachyderm/docs/content/latest/how-tos/basic-data-operations/sql-ingest.md

 ## Before You Start

 - You should be familiar with [Jsonnet](https://jsonnet.org/learning/tutorial.html).
-- You should be familiar with creating [Jsonnet pipeline specs](https://docs.pachyderm.com/latest/how-tos/pipeline-operations/jsonnet-pipeline-specs/#jsonnet-pipeline-specifications) in Pachyderm.
+- You should be familiar with creating [Jsonnet pipeline specs](https://docs.MLDM.com/latest/how-tos/pipeline-operations/jsonnet-pipeline-specs/#jsonnet-pipeline-specifications) in MLDM.
 - You should be familiar with [managing Kubernetes secrets](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/).

 ---